|What Can I Do if I Am Being Sued but I Wasn't Notified of the Suit?||

 Find out from the clerk of the court how to file the motion and how to set it up for the court call.
 When it is on the court call, the judge will hold a hearing to decide if he/she will grant your motion.
 Also, send a copy of the motion and a notice to the other side of the case, telling them when the motion will be presented to the court.

 You must tell the judge that you are trying to quash the service for lack of jurisdiction.
+Lack of jurisdiction just means the court does not power over an action.
 Explain to the judge what you wrote in your motion, and tell the judge why the service was improper.
 If you have proof, like a utility bill or a witness, tell the judge about your proof.

 If the judge grants your motion, the person trying to sue you will have to start the process over again.
 But, they can make you come back to court if they serve you properly.